Business Intelligence 2600-MSMdz1BI

 In terms of knowledge:

-• correctly uses terminology in the field of BI technology and related technologies such as data mining and data warehouses (K_W01).
+• correctly uses terminology related to BI technologies and related technologies such as data mining and data warehouses (K_W01)

-• identifies the needs of businesses related to the use of Business Intelligence technology (K_W02).
+• identifies the needs of enterprises related to the use of Business Intelligence technologies (K_W02)

-• explains the role of Business Intelligence (BI) technology in making operational and strategic decisions (K_W05).
+• explains the role of Business Intelligence (BI) technologies in operational and strategic decision-making (K_W05)

-• explains concepts such as the information society, data ubiquity, Big Data, data warehouses, ETL, OLAP, and data mining (K_W05).
+• explains concepts such as the information society, the ubiquity of data, Big Data, data warehouses, ETL, OLAP, and data mining (K_W05)

-• describes the application of information systems and data ubiquity to model organizational functioning (K_W05).
+• indicates the application of information systems and the ubiquity of data in modeling the functioning of organizations (K_W05)

-• discusses the functions of Microsoft Power BI, including tools such as Power Query, Power Pivot, Power View, and the basics of the DAX language (K_W05).
+• discusses the functions of the Microsoft Power BI system, including tools such as Power Query, Power Pivot, Power View, and the basics of the DAX language (K_W05)

-• analyzes data processing workflows, including data extraction, transformation, and loading (ETL), and recognizes various data sources and their integration into data warehouses (K_W05).
+• analyzes data processing processes, including extraction, transformation, and loading (ETL), and recognizes various data sources and their integration within data warehouses (K_W05)

 In terms of skills:

-• visualizes results to create dashboards that support decision-making (K_U06).
+• visualizes results in order to create managerial dashboards that support decision-making (K_U06)

-• processes data using basic knowledge of information and communication tools such as ETL, Power Query, Power Pivot, Power View, OLAP, basic DAX language notation, and data mining to create dashboards (K_U06).
+• processes data using basic knowledge of information and communication technology tools such as ETL, Power Query, Power Pivot, Power View, OLAP, the basics of DAX notation, and data mining in order to create managerial dashboards (K_U06)

-• collaborates in a team to prepare data models and a final project (K_U08).
+• collaborates in a team when preparing data models and the final project (K_U08)

 In terms of social competences:

-• critically analyzes information using Business Intelligence technology, including Microsoft Power BI, to support operational and strategic decisions in organizations (K_K01).
+• critically analyzes information using Business Intelligence technology, including Microsoft Power BI, to support operational and strategic decision-making in organizations (K_K01)

 Assessment criteria

-Learning outcomes will be verified on an ongoing basis through tasks performed by participants during exercises, during a theoretical test and during semester-long project work.
+Learning outcomes will be verified on an ongoing basis through tasks performed by participants during practical classes, a theoretical test, and a semester project.

-There is no exam - uniform grade for lecture and exercises:
+No final exam – a single grade for the lecture and practical classes:

-- Score obtained during the lecture (20% of the grade)
+• Points obtained during lectures (20% of the final grade)

 Bibliography